What’s a Cool Retreat?

 For other walking/hiking ideas, see our ‘Ski Resorts in Summer’ section.

 This area really is fantastic for cycling; there are plenty of challenges for experienced and less expert cyclists alike.
-Cycling itineraries can be found here and here, but every route you take locally will offer hills, descents and breathtaking vistas!
+Every route you take locally will offer hills, descents and breathtaking vistas!

 Carpineti: The Castello delle Carpinete is a medieval hilltop castle (now in ruins) just over 30 minutes’ drive away, once owned by Countess Matilde di Canossa, a key historical figure in this area.
 There are short guided tours of the castle on certain days but it’s worth going up purely for the amazing views.
 There is also a good restaurant there (see the ‘Restaurants’ section).
 If you’re staying in February, you will want to head up there for Mongolfiere Innamorate, an annual week-long hot-air balloon festival held to coincide with Valentine’s Day (weather allowing)!